mongodb/specifications/source/client-side-encryption/tests/README.rst

 Spec Test Format
 ================

-The spec tests format is an extension of `transactions spec tests <https://github.com/mongodb/specifications/blob/master/source/transactions/tests/README.rst>`_ with some additions:
+The spec tests format is an extension of the `transactions spec legacy test format <https://github.com/mongodb/specifications/blob/master/source/transactions/tests/legacy-test-format.rst>`__ with some additions:

 - A ``json_schema`` to set on the collection used for operations.